Mapping class groups, multiple Kodaira fibrations, and CAT(0) spaces: Introduction

-Finally, we observe that many examples of Kodaira fibrations admit ${\rm CAT}(0)$ metrics (see~\cite{bh} for basic facts about ${\rm CAT}(0)$ spaces).
-This is the case for all double etale Kodaira fibrations, in the terminology of~\cite{cr}.
-As we will explain in Section~\ref{cat}, this follows from standard results on ramified coverings and nonpositive curvature but does not seem to be widely known (see however~\cite{stadler}).
-It is then natural to ask which Kodaira fibrations have a fundamental group which is a ${\rm CAT}(0)$ group.
-We will see that a necessary condition for this is that the monodromy of the fibration is injective.
-This result applies in a purely group theoretical context, namely:

-\begin{main} Let $G$ be a surface-by-surface group with infinite monodromy.
-We fix a normal subgroup $R\lhd G$ isomorphic to a surface group with $G/R$ isomorphic to a surface group.
-If the group $G$ is ${\rm CAT}(0)$ then the monodromy $G/R\to \out(R)$ is injective. \end{main}

-We will give the formal definition of a surface-by-surface group in the next section (see Definition~\ref{polys}).
-The proof relies on the fact that if the monodromy is not injective, then $G$ must contain a nontrivial direct product.
-We then use a splitting theorem of Monod~\cite{monod} for actions of product groups on spaces of nonpositive curvature.

 The text is organized as follows.
-Section~\ref{htmcg} contains some group theoretical preliminaries and notably Proposition~\ref{propositioninjg} which gives a way to build extensions by surface groups with injective monodromy.
-Section~\ref{geometricpart} contains some geometric constructions of families of Riemann surfaces and includes the proof of Theorems~\ref{injm}, \ref{injm2} and \ref{veofmcg}.
-Section~\ref{sectionmf} studies Kodaira fibrations admitting more than one fibration; it contains the proof of Theorem~\ref{resomf}.
+Section~\ref{sectionmf} studies complex surfaces admitting three distinct Kodaira fibrations; it contains the proof of Theorem~\ref{resomf}.
 Section~\ref{cat} contains the proof of Theorem~\ref{theo-cat}.
-Finally, Section~\ref{furtherremarks} contains a few more observations about the fundamental groups of Kodaira fibrations, including an answer to a question of Bregman about residual nilpotence of their fundamental groups.
+Section~\ref{htmcg} contains some group theoretical results and notably Proposition~\ref{propositioninjg} which gives a way to build extensions by surface groups with injective monodromy.
+This material is needed in Section~\ref{geometricpart} which contains some geometric constructions of families of Riemann surfaces and includes the proofs of Theorems~\ref{injm}, \ref{injm2} and \ref{veofmcg}.
+Finally, Section~\ref{furtherremarks} contains a few more observations about the fundamental groups of Kodaira fibrations, including an answer to a question of Bregman about their residual nilpotence.